dbohdan/initool/README.md

 * `initool v` — print the version number

 When given a valid command, initool first reads the INI file `filename` in its entirety.
-If the filename is `-`, initool reads the standard input.
-For the commands `g`, `d`, and `s` it then prints to the standard output the file's contents with the desired changes.
+If the filename is `-`, initool reads standard input.
+For the commands `g`, `d`, and `s` it then prints to standard output the file's contents with the desired changes.
 For `e` it reports whether the section or the property exists through its exit status.